isabellaboone/Godot-Game/README.md

 Player:
 - Fighting and running animation - DONE
 - Moveable - DONE
-- Open/close doors
+- Portals
-- Pick up scrolls that increase health, dmg, etc - DONE
+- Pick up scrolls that increase health, dmg, etc - 50%
 - Has particle effects at feet when running around - DONE
 - Sound effect when fighting - DONE
 - Sound effect when interacting with NPC